7 Postoperative Wisdom Teeth Removal Complications

 1. Pain and swelling

 It’s common to experience some pain and swelling in the days following your wisdom teeth removal.
 Although the amount may vary greatly for each patient, both can be correlated with the length of the surgery itself.
-In addition to dental pain relievers, your dentist may advise you to eat soft foods and refrain from strenuous physical activity to speed up the healing process.
+In addition to dental pain relievers, your dentist may advise you to eat soft foods and refrain from strenuous physical activity to speed up the healing process and support smoother wisdom tooth removal recovery.

 2. Limited mouth opening (aka trismus)